 Employees are often so busy with work that they forget to make time for fitness breaks.
-Walking meetings are an easy way to take a break from sedentary office routines.
+Walking meetings are an easy way to take a break from sedentary office routines, especially for remote employees sitting at their desks all day.
 They’re especially conducive to brainstorming and strategy sessions.
 Your phone has all the apps you need to take your meeting mobile.

 Employers can relieve employee stress and support improved health outcomes by incorporating walking meetings into their workplace culture.
 By doing so, they can expect to see high engagement and productivity.